Ben Beach eyeing record 50th straight Boston Marathon finish

 BOSTON (AP) — Ben Beach was a scrawny 18-year-old who had never run more than 5 miles before he started training for his first Boston Marathon in 1968.

-A half-century later, at age 67, the Bethesda, Maryland, resident has a chance to set a new standard by becoming person to complete 50 consecutive trips down the city’s hallowed course.
+A half-century later, at age 67, the Bethesda, Maryland, resident has a chance to set a standard by becoming the first person to complete 50 consecutive trips down the city’s hallowed course.

 The current Cal Ripken of the Boston race is one of just 81 people who have current streaks of at least 25 consecutive trips down the 26.2-mile Boston route.
 Only nine have a streak of at least 40.